FAQ: IPv4 Address space

 - How can I get IPv4 addresses? →

 If you are not a RIPE NCC member you cannot receive an IPv4 allocation from the RIPE NCC.
-You may be able to get an IPv4 assignment from an upstream provider (RIPE NCC member).
+You may be able to get an IPv4 assignment from an upstream provider (a RIPE NCC member).

-IPv4 address space may also be available from other RIPE NCC members on the RIPE NCC's Listing Service.
+RIPE NCC members may also be able to find IPv4 address space from other members on the RIPE NCC's Listing Service.